-Pin Name User Mode Configuration Scheme Pin Type Description Data input.
+Pin Name User Mode Configuration Scheme Pin Type Description configuration data is presented to the target dev DATA0 pin.
+Data input.
 In serial configuration modes, bit-wide configuration data is presented to the target device on the DATAO pin.
-In AS mode, DATAO has an internal pull-up resistor that is always active. datao (2) N/A PS, FPP, AS Input For Arria II GX devices, DATA0 is a dedicated pin that is used for both PS and AS configuration modes and is not available as a user I/O pin after configuration.
+In AS mode, DATA0 has an internal pull-up resistor that is always active. datao (2) N/A ps, fpp, as Input For Arria II GX devices, DATA0 is a dedicated pin that is used for both PS and AS configuration modes and is not available as a user I/O pin after configuration.
 For Arria II GZ devices, after PS or FPP configuration, DATA0 is available as a user I/O pin.
 The state of this pin depends on the Dual-Purpose Pin settings.
-Data inputs.
-Byte-wide configuration data is presented to the target device on DATA [70]. data[71] //0 I/0 I/O I/O Parallel configuration schemes Inputs In serial configuration schemes, they function as user I/O pins during configuration, which means they are tri-stated.
-(FPP) After FPP configuration, DATA [71] are available as user I/O pins.
+Parallel configuration Inputs Data inputs.
+Byte-wide configuration data is presented to the target device on DATA [70].
+I/0 In serial configuration schemes, they function as user I/O pins during configuration, which means they are tri-stated.
+After FPP configuration, DATA[71] are available as user I/O pins.
 The state of these pin depends on the Dual-Purpose Pin settings.

-Table 9-16 .
-Dedicated Configuration Pins on the Arria II Device ( (Part 4 of 4) ------------ --- ---------------
+Table 9-16 Dedicated Configuration Pins on the Arria II Device (Part 4 of 4) ------------ --- ---------------